 The trees found here seem out of the ordinary in comparison to other Danish parks.

-In the Spring (March and April), enjoy the wonderful cherry blossoms.More Info (click to expand)
+In the Spring (March and April), enjoy the wonderful cherry blossoms.More Info (click to show all)

 16. Visit the largest bottled beer collection in the world

 Holding over 22,000 beer bottles, this collection will take you through history, as the collector, Leif Sonne, has been gathering unopened bottles of beer since 1968.